-Global temperatures are already 1.9°

-Fahrenheit warmer than before the Industrial Revolution, melting 110 trillion tonnes of the Greenland ice cap.
+Global temperatures are already 1.9° Fahrenheit warmer than before the Industrial Revolution, melting 110 trillion tonnes of the Greenland ice cap.
 Left unchecked, the problem will cause untold, irreversible damage to the planet.

 The good news is that the past 18 months have seen a flurry of activity as global businesses commit to taking action.
-Apple has committed to be 100% carbon neutral by 2030, Unilever's Climate Transition Action Plan sets out a pathway to Net Zero emissions across their supply chain by 2039 and Volvo intends to become Net Zero by 2040.
-Both the U.K. and U.S. governments have committed to becoming Net Zero economies by 2050
+Apple has committed to be 100% carbon neutral by 2030, Unilever's Climate Transition Action Plan sets out a pathway to net zero emissions across their supply chain by 2039 and Volvo intends to become net zero by 2040.
+Even the U.S. Government has committed to becoming a net zero economy by 2050

-Meanwhile, Ad Net Zero was launched by a trio of trade bodies in the U.K. in November 2020, with a mission to get the ad industry to Net Zero carbon emissions within the next decade.
-It has since signed up hundreds of advertisers, including WPP, Publicis, Dentsu and Omnicom.
+Meanwhile, Ad Net Zero was launched by a trio of trade bodies in the UK in November 2020, with a mission to get the ad industry to net zero carbon emissions within the next decade.
+It has since signed up hundreds of advertisers including WPP, Publicis, Dentsu and Omnicom.